cwarwicker/moodle-block_gradetracker/README.md

+THIS BRANCH IS IN DEVELOPMENT, DO NOT USE

 # Grade Tracker Plugin (v1.2.0)

 This plugin provides you with the Grade Tracker block, which can be used to track students' progress across a wide range of qualification types, from qualification level, down to criteria level.